jekyll/minima/_posts/2021-05-13-competitive-programming.md

 ---
 layout: post
 title: "Competitive Programming"
-categories: competitive-programming
 ---

 Competitive programming is essentially about writing code to solve a well-defined problem.
-If there is no code involved, it is a Math Olympiad question, if the problem is not well-defined, it is a security challenge know as Capture-The-Flag.

 Willam Lin summarises what is competitive programming in a [video](https://www.youtube.com/watch?v=ueNT-w7Oluw).

-In this post, I elaborate on my view and experience in competitive programming.
+In this post, I elaborate on my experience in competitive programming, and some of my advice for people starting out.